 Written by Stalac-Tate

-Brigham Farm, surrounding Cave of the Mounds, is the oldest farm in Dane County.
+Our history starts at the Brigham Farm, surrounding Cave of the Mounds, which is the oldest farm in Dane County.
 Ebenezer Brigham received ownership of the original plot of land from the U.S. Government in 1828, and the land has remained in the Brigham family ever since.

 Lead mining was the most important industry in this region in the early 1800s, and Ebenezer Brigham first came to Blue Mounds looking for lead.
 Brigham’s rich strike, less than one mile southwest of Cave of the Mounds, enabled him to buy roughly 2000 acres of the surrounding countryside.
 Brigham’s enterprising spirit helped Blue Mounds flourish for years as lead mining and other industries grew.
 In fact, Blue Mounds became such an important settlement, school geography books once described Milwaukee as a “village on Lake Michigan east of Blue Mounds.”

 Decades later, Charles Brigham, Sr. discovered a large concentration of high-quality limestone while building his house on Brigham Farm.
 The resulting Brigham quarry served many local needs, but it was never a very active site for limestone removal.
 Many geologists, however, used the quarry for educational purposes.
 Students from the University of Wisconsin and the University of Chicago often visited the Brigham Quarry.

 The fate of Brigham Farm changed drastically in 1939 when Charles Brigham Sr. leased the quarry to a contractor who was to supply crushed rock for Dane County Highways.
 The contractor decided to blast out an enormous amount of rock all at once, and he called in Lance Dodge (the local well driller) to help.
 Dodge set up his drill at the top of the quarry and proceeded to drill eight holes into the rock.
 Each drill hole was six inches wide and thirty feet deep.